datawire/kubernaut/README.md

     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```

-5. When you are all done use `kubernaut discard` to release the cluster or if you're lazy forget about it and the cluster will be automatically terminated after 60 minutes.
+5. When you are all done use `kubernaut discard` to release the cluster or if you are lazy and forget about it then the cluster will be automatically terminated after 60 minutes.

 # Command Reference